moderndatacompany/dataos.info/docs/resources/lens/working_with_views.md

 - **Defining Metrics**: Views allow you to define metrics by including measures and dimensions from different tables.
 This enables you to create denormalized tables that comprehensively address a specific use case.
 For instance, you can have a view that gives you all the dimensions and measures to understand ‘Weekly Spirits Sales in Florida’.
 - **Providing a Simplified Interface**: By exposing only the relevant measures and dimensions, views make it easier for users to understand and query the data, reducing the complexity of the underlying data model.

+## Types of Views

+- **Entity-first:** An Entity-first view is structured around an entity or object of interest, such as a customer, product, or transaction.
+In this type of view, the focus is on describing the attributes and relationships of a single entity.
+The goal is to allow users to explore and analyze the characteristics and behaviors of these entities without necessarily being focused on metrics or aggregated measures.
+For example, an Entity-first view could include detailed customer profiles, product details, or individual transaction records.

+- **Metric-first:** A Metric is a type of logical view that, by default, provides a logical view of a logical table, containing only one measure and a time dimension.
+This means that a Metric represents a specific data point or calculation over time, focusing on one key measure, such as average spent per category, retention rate, or churn rate, and linking it to a time period for analysis.

 ## How to define Views?

 When designing how your semantic layer will be exposed and consumed by end users, you can follow either an **entity-first approach** or a **metrics-first approach.** In both cases, views will be used to build the semantic layer interface.